Matt writes, Alec, could you tell me why you took down your tarot site?

 Ancient forms of divination were brutal and disgusting.
 Animals were cut open and guts read.
 Bones of dead humans and animals were thrown and interpreted.
 Most horrible of all, young children were thrown into fires and burned alive.
 This has everything to do with modern tarot, no matter how reprehensible these other forms of divination seem to us today.
 The intent has infinitely more weight and importance than the form.

-How tarot works
+How tarot readers believe it works

 If you believe there’s a modality behind the cards which provides the information of the reading, how do you know the source is trustworthy?
 Do you take it on faith?
 Is the proof in the pudding?
 Do the results justify the means?